nuwarobotics/NuwaCustomBehaviorExample/README.md

 # NuwaCustomBehaviorExample
 Nuwa CustomBehavior allow developer receive notify from NLP result.

-This example is a simple auto reception of company counter.
+This example is a simple auto reception of company counter(受付).
  * Target SDK : `2.0.0.06`

 # `Nuwa Website`